 - Senior citizens

 - Children

-- · Individuals with mobility issues
+- Individuals with mobility issues

 - Individuals with language barriers

 - Day workers

 - Homeless populations

+- Individuals with chronic respiratory or heart conditions

 It's also important to note that the impacts of climate change are not evenly distributed.
-Globally, the effects of air and water pollution, extreme heat, and sea level rise fall disproportionately on disadvantaged communities who are largely not responsible for creating the majority of the GHG emissions.
+Globally, the effects of air and water pollution, extreme heat, and sea level rise fall disproportionately on disadvantaged communities who are largely not responsible for creating the majority of the GHG emission.
 Therefore, it's important for the City to reduce its emissions so as to not adversely affect these communities.